Yo-yo club: Wolverhampton Wanderers

 Wolves were one of the most famous yo-yo clubs during the 1980s.
 They began the decade on a high by winning the League Cup in 1980, only to suffer relegation to the Second Division and narrowly avoid bankruptcy two years later.
 They regained their First Division status at the first attempt, only to endure successive relegations over the next few seasons and slip into the Fourth Division for the first time in 1986.
 Fourth Division championship glory came two years later and the following year Wolves were Third Division champions and promoted to the Second Division.
 During the 1980s, Wolves had moved divisions seven times in eight seasons.
 They have spent all but one of their 17 subsequent seasons in the league's second tier (Second Division, Division One and now the Championship), having been in the Premier League during the 2003–04 season.
 Wolves won the Football League Championship title in 2009, but were relegated in 2012 after three seasons in the Premier League and relegated again a year later.
 Wolves finally returned to the Championship at the first attempt as League One champions in 2013–14, and were promoted to the Premier League following the 2017–18 season.
 They went on to finish seventh on their return, which was their best performance since 1979–80, and claimed victories over four of the Big Six.
 Their league position was enough to qualify for the 2019–20 UEFA Europa League.
+Wolves finished at the foot of the Premier League table in 2025-26, condemning them to the Championship for 2026-27.